TheParasiteProject/vendor_google_overlays_ThemeIcons/lawnicons-workshop/README.md

 # Lawnicons-workshop

+* Clone/Pull in latest commit from Lawnicons git
 * Optimize and convert svg to Android drawable xml format
-* Remove duplicated resources to PixelLauncher
+* Remove resources from Lawnicons which contained in PixelLauncher

 ## Usage